JudahK96/Agentic-AI-Reconciliation-Governance-AWS/README.md

 Key Design Decisions
 - Athena for reconciliation
 Used Athena because reconciliation is deterministic SQL, not ML.
-It’s serverless, auditable, cost-efficient, and integrates cleanly with Lambda and Step Functions.
+It’s serverless, auditable, cost-efficient, and integrates cleanly with Lambda and Step Functions
-Signal: I choose the simplest production-grade tool, not ML by default.
+Signal: I choose the simplest production-grade tool, not ML by default

 - Clear S3 prefix separation
-Structured data under explicit prefixes (incoming/, processed/, exceptions/) to avoid cross-reading and mirror real data lake zoning.
+Structured data under explicit prefixes (incoming/, processed/, exceptions/) to avoid cross-reading and mirror real data lake zoning
-Signal: Data hygiene and operational safety.
+Signal: Data hygiene and operational safety

 - Deterministic vs AI Lambda split
-Separated reconciliation logic from AI triage to keep AI out of the critical path and allow independent scaling, permissions, and cost control.
+Separated reconciliation logic from AI triage to keep AI out of the critical path and allow independent scaling, permissions, and cost control
-Signal: Strong separation of concerns.
+Signal: Strong separation of concerns

 - Step Functions orchestration
-Used Step Functions instead of chaining Lambdas for visibility, retries, error handling, and auditable workflows.
+Used Step Functions instead of chaining Lambdas for visibility, retries, error handling, and auditable workflows
-Signal: Enterprise orchestration mindset.
+Signal: Enterprise orchestration mindset

-- Agentic AI with Bedrock Knowledge Base (RAG) Grounded AI responses in policy and runbooks using Bedrock KB (embeddings + generation), improving trust and explainability.
+- Agentic AI with Bedrock Knowledge Base (RAG) Grounded AI responses in policy and runbooks using Bedrock KB (embeddings + generation), improving trust and explainability
-Signal: Correct, real-world use of RAG.
+Signal: Correct, real-world use of RAG

 - Explicit AI guardrails
-Added validation to prevent misuse of embedding models for generation, avoiding silent failures and wasted cost.
+Added validation to prevent misuse of embedding models for generation, avoiding silent failures and wasted cost
-Signal: Defensive engineering.
+Signal: Defensive engineering

 - DynamoDB for workflow state
-Stored exceptions and AI output in DynamoDB for simple, serverless, encrypted state management and API access.
+Stored exceptions and AI output in DynamoDB for simple, serverless, encrypted state management and API access
-Signal: Practical, non-overengineered design.
+Signal: Practical, non-overengineered design

 - HTTP API + CORS
-Chose API Gateway HTTP API for lower cost, lower latency, and frontend-friendly integration.
+Chose API Gateway HTTP API for lower cost, lower latency, and frontend-friendly integration
-Signal: Cost-aware, modern API design.
+Signal: Cost-aware, modern API design

 - SSE-KMS with least privilege
-Used a customer-managed KMS key with tightly scoped access to S3, Athena, and Lambda roles only.
+Used a customer-managed KMS key with tightly scoped access to S3, Athena, and Lambda roles only
-Signal: Security-first, compliance-ready design.
+Signal: Security-first, compliance-ready design

 - Observability by default
-Enabled CloudWatch logs and tracing to debug distributed and agentic workflows.
+Enabled CloudWatch logs and tracing to debug distributed and agentic workflows
-Signal: Production readiness, not just a demo.
+Signal: Production readiness, not just a demo